asterisk/documentation/docs/Configuration/Dialplan/Subroutines/Party-ID-Interception-Macros-and-Routines.md

----

-**WARNING!: WARNING**
+!!! warning WARNING
     Interception macros have been deprecated in Asterisk 11 due to deprecation of [Macro](/Asterisk-11-Application_Macro).
 Users of the interception functionality should plan to migrate to [Interception routines](#interception_routines).

----
+[//]: # (end-warning)

 The interception macros give the administrator an opportunity to alter [connected line and redirecting information](/Configuration/Functions/Manipulating-Party-ID-Information) before the channel driver is given the information.
 If the macro does not change a value then that is what is going to be passed to the channel driver.